ansonuser/ansonwang/content/post/tree_models.md

 ## Random Forest

 The probability of most classifiers make same mistake drop exponentially.
 Use partial features, samples for each tree and ensemble these weak trees to build a strong model.
-There are different terminoloy like bagging, bootstrap and ExtraTrees all follow the same idea.
+There are different terminology like bagging, bootstrap and ExtraTrees all follow the same idea.

 ### Experiment
 Use the same set up in decision tree's experiment